Robbertvermeulen/wordpress/README.md

   * Router/service name(s)
   * Host rule domain name(s)

 **Note**: For the sake of this tutorial, Traefik has been included inside the first `docker-compose.yml` file.
 It is recommended that the user separate `traefik` and all its ancillary files to their own directory.
-Please see the bottom of this README for an example of how to lay out your project.
+Please see the bottom of this README for an example of how to layout your project.

 The last step is to create a new certificate for your project.
 Follow the steps in the "Let's add HTTPS" section and make sure that you update: